A VA loan can help qualified Veterans, military members, and their families gain access to homeownership in ways conventional loans cannot.

-Who Qualifies for a VA Loan?
+Who qualifies for a VA loan?

 The main requirement to qualify for a VA loan is military service or you must be a surviving spouse of a veteran.
-The amount ofa time you need to serve in the military to qualify varies depending on when you served.
+The amount of time you need to serve in the military to qualify varies depending on when you served.
 But, if you’re on active duty, you only need 90 continuous days before you’re eligible for a VA loan.

 Like other government-secured loans, a VA mortgage is typically easier to qualify for than a conventional loan.
 While each lender has specific credit score requirements, the VA doesn’t have an official minimum credit score requirement.
 If you have a blemish on your credit report, like a foreclosure or bankruptcy, a VA loan can be easier to qualify for.
 You may be eligible for a new VA mortgage in as little as one or two years after a bankruptcy, depending on the type of bankruptcy.
 With a conventional mortgage, the waiting period is at least twice as long.

 How do I compare VA loans and other mortgage rates?

 There are a few key differences between VA loans and other mortgages.
 Unlike most mortgages, VA loans don’t require private mortgage insurance even if the borrower has less than 20% equity in the property.
 PMI can cost anywhere from 0.5% to over 2% annually, so avoiding PMI can be a significant savings.